payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft_pureansible/docs/ansible_tower_walkthrough.rst

 Scroll to the bottom and save.

-Structure of the playbook:
+Playbook details:

 - There are templates defined using Jinga2 templating.
-For information on jinga2 refer <<>>
+For information on jinga2 refer to: https://jinja.palletsprojects.com/en/2.10.x/

-  - Lets take an example of one jinja2. <<Give link to one jinga2 file -ldev.j2>>
+  - Take a look at one example of the jinja2 we are going to be using - https://github.com/payalsin/f5_aci_dCloud_ansible/blob/master/ldev.j2

   - There is one jinja2 template for each object that is to be created in the APIC

   - This is payload that is going to be posted to the APIC.
-Anything in {{ }} is a variable, this variable will be substitued to its value once we run the playbook
+Anything in "**{{ }}**" is a variable, this variable will be substitued to its value once we run the playbook

 - An ansible module called 'aci_rest' is used to POST the payload to the APIC rest end point